 🌟 Discover your destiny with the help of a Psychic! 🌟

-1) New Moon: This phase corresponds with beginnings
+1) New Moon is the phase that corresponds with beginnings

-During the New Moon, the Sun and the Moon merge and form a conjunction in the sky.
+During the New Moon, the Sun, and the Moon merge and form a conjunction in the sky.
 Use this phase to open yourself up to new ideas and broaden your personal and professional horizons!
+The New Moon occurs when the Moon is positioned between the Earth and the Sun, meaning the three stars are then aligned.
+The entire illuminated part of the moon is at the back of the moon, the half we cannot see from the Earth.

 If you look back on past events, you will find that all your successful deals started during a New Moon.
 This period is rich in dreams of love and glory that are worth following.
 Be attentive to your dreams at this particular time, because they may well guide you.

-2) First quarter: Hard work is required to achieve goals
+2) First quarter requires lots of hard work in order to achieve goals

-3) Full Moon: Your hard work from the New Moon will pay off
+3) During the Full Moon phase, your hard work from the New Moon will pay off

 On a spiritual level, you must look within yourself and know where you stand.
 This is a time for revelations, intuition and premonitory dreams.

-- Read about the all the Full Moons 2020 -
+- Read about the all the Full Moons and learn about the Lunar nodes and how they influence you. -

 4) Third quarter or Waning moon: Reap the rewards during this period